CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * **tileset JSON** - A JSON file describing a tileset, as described in the Cesium 3D Tiles 1.0 specification
 * **explicit tiling** - Describing a tileset by providing information about every tile
 * **implicit tiling** - Describing a tileset by providing information about the root tile and a pattern for subdividing the tile.
+* **Tiling scheme** - A well-defined method for subdividing a bounding volume into a hierarchy of tiles
+* **Quadtree** - A 2D tiling scheme that divides each rectangle into 4 smaller rectangles
+* **Octree** - A 3D tiling scheme that divides each cuboid into 8 smaller cuboids
 * **leaf tile** - A tile with no children.
 * **root tile** - The topmost tile in a tileset tree.
 * **available tile** - A tile that exists in the dataset.